dskho/0xatom.github.io/_posts/2020-09-30-undiscovered.md

 ## Shell as leonard

-In william's directory we can see a SUID file that reads `admin.sh`:
+In william's directory we can see a SUID file:

 ```
 william@undiscovered:~$ ls -la script